Pion-sigma meson vortices in rotating systems: Chiral fields in rotating systems

 $N_{\pi,\Phi}$ is the number of particles placed on the energy level $\epsilon_{n,\nu}$, $\Phi_{0\pi,\sigma}$ is an arbitrary constant.
 To get Eq. (\ref{Eg0}) we used equation of motion (\ref{KGF}) and boundary conditions $(\Phi\Phi^{\prime}_r )_{r=R}= (\Phi\Phi^{\prime}_r )_{r=0}$.
 Within the model 1 due to the charge neutrality condition inside the system of a sufficiently large size we have $N_\pi =Z$.
 To consider general case $V\neq const$ one should add to the energy density the term $-(\nabla V)^2/(8\pi e^2)$.
 After taking into account the Poisson equation for $V$ it results in that in the first line (\ref{Eg0}) one should replace $V_0 Z\to -\int_0^R (n_p+\widetilde{\mu} |\Phi|^2)\pi r dr V d_z$.

 We could employ the boundary condition $\chi^{\prime}(r=R)=0$ instead of the condition $\chi(r=R)=0$ that we have used.
 In both cases there is no current through the surface $r=R$.
 Thereby such a change of the boundary condition would not affect our conclusion that at $V_0=g\omega_0=0$ the energy level does not cross zero.
+Also we note that in cases of the vacuum and the Bose condensate in the vessel usage of one of mentioned boundary conditions is motivated provided the typical frequency of atomic transitions in the solid wall, $\omega_{\rm at}$, is larger than difference between energies of the first excited and ground state energy levels, $\sim (1+\nu)^2/(R^2 \widetilde{m})$.
+The latter condition is well satisfied for $R>a$, where $a$ is the typical atomic size.

 Setting solution (\ref{grlev}) to the second line of Eq. (\ref{Eg0}) and employing that ${\cal{E}}_{\pi,\Phi}^{\rm l}=0$ on the solutions of equation of motion (\ref{filvorteqdim1}), we find